Click to Call: (248) 283 - 7000

 In addition, attorney Dallo is like no other attorney as he is a fighter in and out of the courtroom.
 J. Dallo has competed in boxing, kickboxing and no-holds-barred tournaments and competed on the MMA, collegiate and golden gloves level.
 He converts that passion for defending the physical self to defending his client’s rights in the courtroom.
 Just like he would to an opponent in the ring, attorney Dallo is sure to not back down before the judge or prosecution.
 He will aggressively and passionately defend his client by commanding the courtroom’s attention when needed.

-You can get in contact with attorney J. Dallo at (248) 283-7000 to set up your first consultation for free.
+You can get in contact with attorney J. Dallo at (248) 283-7000 to set up your first consultation.
 During the consultation, J. Dallo will review your case and disclose to you all your legal options.
 Dallo Law, P.C. is located in Bloomfield Hills but accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Royal Oak, Clarkston, Rochester, Novi, Sterling Heights, Mount Clemens, Roseville, St. Clair Shores, and Utica.

 Information Center: